OVER 6,500 NAMES

-Not every name will feel like yours, and that means letting go of even more potential names for your child.
+Not every name will feel like a fit for your family, and that means letting go of even more possibilities for your child.

 Parents tend to want the same thing: a name that’s not too common, not too out-there.
-They prefer something easy to spell and pronounce.
+We prefer something easy to spell and pronounce.
 Hopefully many people will like the name.
-They’re avoiding trendy names, and they’re not braving 1960s revivals, either.
+We’re avoiding trendy names, and we’re (probably) not braving 1960s revivals, either.

-Every family’s preferences are a little difference: nickname-proof or nickname-rich, clearly gendered or unisex, rooted in history or modern modern, maybe with ties to a particular heritage.
+Every family’s preferences are a little different: nickname-proof or nickname-rich, clearly gendered or unisex, rooted in history or freshly modern, maybe with ties to a particular heritage.
 But we tend to layer our style preferences over a similar framework.